-Completion of Degree Requirements: Once the thesis research is completed to the thesis advisory committee' satisfaction, the student must prepare a written thesis following the institution's published thesis guidelines describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
+Once the thesis research is completed to the thesis advisory committee' satisfaction, the student must prepare a written thesis following the institution's published thesis guidelines describing the background, approach, and results of the work, including a discussion of the significance of the findings in advancing scientific knowledge.
 Successful thesis research must constitute an original contribution to scientific knowledge.
 Once the written thesis has reached its final stages, the student must, with the approval of the thesis advisory committee, schedule a public presentation and defense of the work.
+A completed final draft of the thesis must be delivered to each member of the thesis committee at least two weeks prior to the thesis defense.
 Students may complete the requirements for graduation at any time during the year.
 However, students wishing to participate in the May commencement ceremony must schedule their defense no later than mid-March (see the academic calendar for the exact date).
 The student's committee will determine whether the student has successfully defended his or her thesis.
 All members of the student's thesis advisory committee must be present at the defense and approval of the defense must be unanimous.
 The thesis advisory committee typically requires final adjustments to the written thesis even after a successful defense.
 Once the thesis has been successfully defended and the final modifications accepted by the thesis advisory committee, the thesis must be submitted to the GEBS office to complete the requirements for the M.S. in Biomedical Research degree.
-An electronic copy of the complete thesis in Microsoft WordTM format and a minimum of four (4) copies of the unbound thesis must be submitted to the Associate Dean for Graduate Studies.
+An electronic copy of the complete thesis in Microsoft Word[TM] format and a minimum of four (4) copies of the unbound thesis must be submitted to the Associate Dean for Graduate Studies.
 One of these must be printed on 100% cotton paper for placement in the MSM Library.
 Another must be printed on at least 25% cotton paper for placement in the GEBS Office.
-Two copies printed on any high-quality, acid-free paper must also be provided.
-These last two copies will be bound and delivered to the student and his or her major advisor.
+Two copies printed on any highquality, acid-free paper must also be provided.
+These last two copies will be bound and delivered to the student and his or her major 184 advisor.
 The GEBS Office will cover the binding costs of the four required thesis copies.
 Additional bound copies are often distributed by the student to members of the thesis committee, parents, and others the student feels made significant contributions leading to the completion of the degree.
 Students may also elect to have two copies made for submission to the Atlanta University Center Library, one of which will be placed in the stacks and another in an environmentally controlled archive room.
 The GEBS office will assist students in having these extra copies of the thesis bound, but all costs incurred in printing the required and extra copies, and the binding of the extra copies, are the responsibility of the student.